Browse Dictionary: Letter “G”

 galā

-Grammar: noun, accusative case; feminine, plural.
+Grammar: noun, locative case; feminine, plural.

-Etymology: Lahndi - galla (talk/conversation); Kashmiri - gal (to moan, to scream); Sanskrit - garhā/galhā (गर्हा/ गल्हा - guilt, condemnation).
+Etymology: Lahndi - galla (talk/conversation); Kashmiri - gal (to moan, to scream); Sanskrit - garhā/galhā (गर्हा/गल्हा - guilt, condemnation).

 gaṇat